-It can be easily verified that finite unions and finite intersections of algebraic sets are again algebraic sets.
-In fact, by \textit{Hilbert basis theorem} the algebraic sets are closed under even infinite intersections \cite{AlgebraicGeometry}.
-Hence the algebraic sets can be considered as the closed sets of a topology, which is called the Zariski topology.

-For us, the most important fact from algebraic geometry is that the algebraic \underline{proper} subsets of $\mathbb{R}^n$ are 'negligible' in a certain sense.
-A set $\mathcal{X}$ is called a \textit{proper} subset of $\mathcal{Y}$ if it is strictly contained in $\mathcal{Y}$, i.e., $\mathcal{X}\subset\mathcal{Y}$ but $\mathcal{X}\neq\mathcal{Y}$.
-Intuitively, every algebraic subset that is not the whole space, is a hyper-surface of dimension at most $n-1$, and hence has no `volume'.
-As defining the dimension of an algebraic set requires quite a lot of theoretical background, and as we only need a much weaker property, we state the following theorem of which the proof is simple and is given here for completeness.
-For measure theory concepts, we refer to e.g. \cite{Rudin}. \begin{prop} Every algebraic proper subset $\mathcal{S}\subsetneqq \mathbb{R}^n$ has zero Lebesgue measure in $\mathbb{R}^n$. \end{prop} \begin{IEEEproof} It suffices to prove that for any non-zero polynomial $f$ of $n$ variables we have
+Intuitively, every algebraic subset of $\mathbb{R}^n$ which is proper, i.e., it does not equal the whole space, is a hyper-surface of dimension at most $n-1$, and hence has no `volume'.
+The following theorem formalises this idea.
+For measure theoretical concepts, we refer to e.g. \cite{Rudin}. \begin{prop} Every algebraic proper subset $\mathcal{S}\subsetneqq \mathbb{R}^n$ has zero Lebesgue measure in $\mathbb{R}^n$. \end{prop} \begin{IEEEproof} It suffices to prove that for any non-zero polynomial $f$ of $n$ variables we have

 where $\mu_n$ denotes the Lebesgue measure on $\mathbb{R}^n$.
 We proceed by induction on $n$.
 For $n=1$ it is trivial.
 Now suppose the statement is true for every $k<n$.
 Then $f$ can be written as

 where $g_i$'s are polynomials in the first $n-1$ variables.
 Let us denote $(x_{n-1}, \cdots, x_1)$ by $\mat{\bar{x}}_{n-1}$.
 Let also $\{f=0\}$, $\{g_p=0\}$, and $\mathcal{S}_n$ be defined as follows